lovetoys/lovetoys/README.md

 The engine is the most important part of our framework and the most frequently used interface.
 It contains all systems, entities, requirements and entitylists and manages them for you.

+#### Engine(master)

+- **master** (Boolean)

+Creates a new engine object.
+If master is `true` an entity will be created inside the engine.
+This entity will be the parent of all entities, as long as they don't have a particular parent specified.

+#### Engine:getMaster()

+Returns the master entity, if it has been created during the engine's creation.

 #### Engine:addSystem(system, type)

 - **system** (Table) - Instance of the system to be added.